-Last August, BSA released its new Outdoor awards.
-These awards recognize Scouts BSA and Varsity Scouts who really get into outdoor activities.
-The five badges are for camping, hiking, aquatics, riding, and adventure.
+The Outdoor awards recognize Scouts BSA, Venturers, and Sea Scouts who really get into outdoor activities.
+The five are for camping, hiking, aquatics, riding, adventure, and conservation.
 There is a center badge which is earned when the first badge is earned also.
 There are also gold and silver devices which can be attached to the badges for additional achievements.

 I wrote previous posts about the camping award and the hiking award.
 Today I am promoting the riding award.
-When I first looked at this badge, I didn’t realize that riding covers both horseback riding and bike riding, So hopefully your troop program incorporates one or both of those activities.
-Springtime is a perfect time of year for both.
+When I first looked at this badge, I didn’t realize that riding covers horseback riding, bike riding, motor-boating, or skating,

 I think this series of badges offers a challenge to older scouts who might be getting a little bored.
 Present the information to your youth leadership and let them think about if they want to incorporate it into their program.

 You can learn more about this program at the BSA website.